Amtrak Platform Station

 Something To Consider When Packing

-Conductors can help you get your belonging onto the train, but you still need to schlep them onboard.
+Remember that whatever you bring to the platform must be carried onto the train and upstairs.
+Conductors can help you get your belongings onto the train but must still schlep them onboard.
 If you have special needs, Amtrak has ways to assist.

 Baggage On Superliner Trains (Bi-Level)